KarthikeyanRV2601/policy-compliance/README.md

-# **Company Policy Acknowledgment System** 🚀
+# **Company Policy Compliance System** 🚀

-A **Next.js** application that helps companies manage their **policy acknowledgment process** for employees.
+A **Next.js** application that helps companies manage their **policy compliance process** for employees.
 Employees are required to acknowledge policies when they join and periodically thereafter.
 The app includes **policy management, employee tracking, and acknowledgment tracking** with escalation features for compliance.

 ---